 - Should be only used for the qualitative detection of drugs of abuse in oral fluid.
 A positive result indicates the presence of a drug/metabolite only and does not indicate or measure intoxication.
 A negative result does not at any time rule out the presence of drugs/metabolites in saliva, as they may be present below the minimum detection level of the test.
 This test does not distinguish between drugs of abuse and certain medications. - This assay provides a preliminary analytical test result only.
 A more specific alternative chemical method must be used in order to obtain a confirmed analytical result.
 Gas chromatography/mass spectrometry (GC/MS) has been established as the preferred confirmatory method.
 Clinical consideration and professional judgment should be applied to any test result, particularly when preliminary positive results are indicated. - There is a possibility that technical or procedural errors as well as other substances and factors may interfere with the test and cause false results. - Failure to wait 15 minutes after placing food, drink, or other materials (including smoking) in the mouth before running the test can produce erroneous results due to possible contamination of the saliva by interfering substances. - The Saliva Alcohol Test is highly sensitive to the presence of alcohol.
 Alcohol vapors in the air are sometimes detected by the Saliva Alcohol Test.
 Alcohol vapors are present in many institutions and homes.
 Alcohol is a component in many household products such as disinfectant, deodorizers, perfumes, and glass cleaners.
-If the presence of alcohol vapors is suspected, the test should be performed in an area known to be free of vapors. - test should be performed in an area known to be free of vapors.

-Ingestion or general use of over-the-counter medications and products containing alcohol can produce positive results.
+If the presence of alcohol vapors is suspected, the test should be performed in an area known to be free of vapors.
+Ingestion or general use of over-the-counter medications and products containing alcohol can - Ingestion or general use of over-the-counter medications and products containing alcohol car produce positive results.